-The disruptions of the last year have prompted the acceleration of numerous emerging technologies, blockchain and distributed ledger technologies (DLTs) among them.
-While DLTs have been around for over a decade, the confluence of recent technological advancements with economic and societal forces confronts enterprises with renewed urgency to consider whether, when and how to deploy blockchain applications.
+The disruptions of the last year have prompted the acceleration of numerous emerging technologies, blockchain and other distributed ledger technologies (DLTs) among them.
+Although DLTs have been around for over a decade, the confluence of recent technological advancements with economic and societal forces confronts enterprises with renewed urgency to consider whether, when and how to deploy blockchain applications.

 DLT is best understood as an umbrella term that encompasses various distributed design paradigms and the technologies bundled therein.
-I'll examine two such paradigms that are critical for enterprise decision-making: permissionless vs. permissioned blockchains.
+We'll examine two such paradigms that are critical for enterprise decision-making: permissionless vs. permissioned blockchains.

 What is permissionless blockchain and what are its key characteristics?

-Permissionless blockchains, also known as trustless or public blockchains, are open networks available to everyone to participate in the consensus process that blockchains use to validate transactions and data.
+Permissionless blockchains, also known as trustless or public blockchains, are open networks available to everyone to participate in the consensus process blockchains use to validate transactions and data.
 They are fully decentralized across unknown parties.

-The key characteristics of permissionless blockchains are:
+The key characteristics of permissionless blockchains are the following:

-- full transparency of transactions;
+- Full transparency of transactions.

-- open source development;
+- Open source development.

-- anonymity, with some exceptions;
+- Anonymity, with some exceptions.

-- lack of a central authority; and
+- Lack of a central authority.

-- heavy use of tokens and other digital assets as incentives to participate.
+- Heavy use of tokens and other digital assets as incentives to participate.

 What is permissioned blockchain and what are its key characteristics?

-The key characteristics of permissioned blockchains are:
+The key characteristics of permissioned blockchains are the following:

-- controlled transparency based on the goals of participating organizations;
+- Controlled transparency based on the goals of participating organizations.

-- development by private entities;
+- Development by private entities.

-- lack of a central authority, but a private group authorizes decisions.
+- Lack of a central authority, but a private group authorizes decisions.

 Pros and cons of permissionless blockchain